 She is the co-author of Gateways to the Sun / Puertas al Sol, a collection of 35 books for children about different aspects of the Hispanic culture.
 She has edited a number of anthologies of traditional folklore, poetry and plays.

 Isabel is also the individual author of multiple books.
 Her extensive writing, of over 150 titles, has been recognized with the Laureate Award from San Francisco Public Library, the Reading the World Award, the Junior Library Guild Award, among others.
-She is a member of the American Academy of Poets as well as of several organizations for the advancement of multicultural awareness and world peace.
+She is a member of the American Academy of Poets, and the North American Academy of Spanish Language as well as of several organizations for the advancement of multicultural awareness and world peace.